 Respondent's testimony that he had spoken to someone from the prosecutor's office was uncorroborated and unreliable.
-He could not recall specifically to whom he had spoken or when the claimed conversations had occurred.
-Yet, he that the prosecutor's office had declined to pursue the matter.
+He could not recall specifically to whom he had spoken or when the Yet, he claimed that conversations had occurred. the prosecutor's office had declined to pursue the matter.
 It should be recalled that the prosecutor's office had no access to the tapes.
 Respondent had earlier testified that the prosecutor's office was aware of the tapes.
 He remarked, however, that no one from that office recalled having a conversation with him or had any record of Allison or Moschello.

 Respondent also testified that he had told the Chills that the prosecutor's office was not interested in pursuing the case, immediately after having been informed of that decision.
 The Chills' continuing telephone calls and letters asking about the status of the case belie respondent's contention, however.
-Moreover, respondent's characterization of the tapes -- that they were very "unpleasant" -- casts strong doubt on his contention that the prosecutor's office was ever aware of the office would have declined Presumably, that not tapes. prosecution, had it known about the contents of the tapes.
+Moreover, respondent's characterization of the tapes -- that they were very "unpleasant" -- casts strong doubt on his contention that the prosecutor's office was ever aware of the tapes.
+Presumably, that office would not have declined prosecution, had it known about the contents of the tapes.